derat/intransigence/README.md

 ## Page info

-Every page starts with a fenced code block of type `page_info` that contains a single YAML dictionary with high-level information about the page.
+Every page starts with a fenced code block of type `page` that contains a single YAML dictionary with high-level information about the page.

 ## Boxes